 For those who are already familiar with North Wind’s Hyperborea, here is a summary of significant setting changes:

 - Hyperborean Astronomy: The biggest change here is that my Hyperborea circles future Saturn (known in-setting as Kyranos).

 - Hyperborean Cultures: Vikings → Skandiks; Esquimeaux → Eskuits; plus tweaks to Kimmerians and Hyperborean Languages.

 - Hyperborean Demographics: I’m using the demographic guidelines from ACKS.
 The biggest difference is that there are larger rural populations than documented in the Hyperborean Gazetteer.

-- Empyrean Deities: Ammonar replaces Apollo, Ianna replaces Artemis, Türas and Helios are added, and these “Empyrean” deities are somewhat more popular than as presented in the Hyperborean Gazetteer.
+- Empyrean Deities: I’ve made custom classes for Apollo, Artemis, and Helios.
+These “Empyrean” deities are somewhat more popular than implied in the Hyperborean Gazetteer.

-- Skandik Deities: Background info for Ymir, Ullr, Türas, Jörmungandr, and Yikkorth.
+- Skandik Deities: Background info for Ymir, Ullr, Mjölnir, Jörmungandr, and Yikkorth.